The Spires and Domes of Prague

 The most famous buildings in the so-called neo-Renaissance style include the National Museum, Rudolfinum and National Theatre.
 Another remarkable examples includes Theater of the Estates (Ovocný trh), the facade of Slovansky House (Na Příkopě 22), The Church of the Holy Rood (Na Příkopě 16) and The Hybernian Palace (náměstí Republiky).

 As the end of 19th century Czech architecture came under the spell of Art Nouveau.
-The building of the Palace of Industry for the Jubilee Exhibition of 1891 saw the first arrival of Art Nouveau in Prague, and over the next two decades it became the favoured style of the city’s middle classes.
-When the Jewish ghetto of Josefov was cleared in the late 19th century and the broad boulevard of Paizska was driven through the former slums, fashionable new apartment blocks in the Art Nouveau style were built along its length.
+The building of the Palace of Industry for the Jubilee Exhibition of 1891 saw the first arrival of Art Nouveau in Prague.
+Over the next two decades, it became the favoured style of the city’s middle classes.
+When the Jewish ghetto of Josefov was cleared in the late 19th century, and the broad boulevard of Paizska was driven through the former slums, fashionable new apartment blocks in the Art Nouveau style were built along its length.

 The most impressive examples of The Art Nouveau style include the Hotel Central on Hybernska, the famous Grand Hotel Evropa on Wenceslas Square and the Hotel Pariz.
 The dome of the Main Train Station is another fine example.
 But the city’s finest expression of Art Nouveau architecture is the Municipal House.

-In a short period of just ten years (1910-20), barely half a dozen architects bequeathed to Prague a unique legacy of buildings – mostly private homes and apartment blocks – that were influenced by the Cubist movement in art.
+In a short period of just ten years (1910-20), barely half a dozen architects bequeathed to Prague a unique legacy of buildings – mostly private homes and apartment blocks – the Cubist movement influenced art.
 Probably the best examples of Cubist style can be seen at Vysehrad – the Vysehrad citadel.
-Another example is the terrace of three houses at Rasinovo Quay no. 6-10, and the House of the Black Madonna which also houses the Museum of Czech Cubism.
+Another example is the terrace of three houses at Rasinovo Quay no. 6-10 and the House of the Black Madonna which also houses the Museum of Czech Cubism.

-Good examples of this style include: Church of the Most Sacred Heart of Our Lord, Bata shoe store on Wenceslas Square and the vast Veletrzni Palace which was built as an exhibition space and is now home to Prague’s main gallery of modern art.
+Good examples of this style include Church of the Most Sacred Heart of Our Lord, Bata shoe store on Wenceslas Square and the vast Veletrzni Palace, built as an exhibition space and is now home to Prague’s main gallery of modern art.
 Other Functionalist masterpieces include the Manes Gallery and Villa Muller and the Congress Centre in Vysehrad.